ealter/Elm-GUIs/paper/paper.md

 The `fps n` combinator produces a signal of the time elapsed since its last event, updated `n` times a second.
 We sum these deltas starting with zero.
-Then we create a function from a time to one of two signals, one of which is trivial and one of which depends on `Window.width`:
+Then we create a function from a time to one of two signals, one of which is trivial and one of which depends on the history of `Window.width`:

 ````
 switcher : Time -> Signal Int